 Under the Proposed Project Alternative, there are two indices used to classify the WY type for operational purposes.

-The Smartsville Index, as described in YCWA's proposed Condition WR2, is based on annual forecasted and actual unimpaired Yuba River unimpaired flow at Smartsville.
+- Smartsville Index.
+As described in YCWA's proposed Condition WR2, the Smartsville Index is based on annual forecasted and actual unimpaired Yuba River unimpaired flow at Smartsville.
 It provides an overall classification of the hydrology of the basin for the water year and is completely independent of operations.
-It essentially replaces the existing FERC license's year-type classification, which is also based on unimpaired flow at Smartsville, but focuses on the years with less than 50% of normal runoff; all of the years meeting this classification are grouped as Dry, Critical, or Extremely Critical under the Smartsville Index.
-The North Yuba Index, as described in YCWA's proposed Condition WR3, uses a combination of end-of-September New Bullards Bar Reservoir storage and forecasted and actual inflow to New Bullards Bar Reservoir to provide an index of available water available for release from New Bullards Bar Reservoir for the water year.
+It essentially replaces the existing FERC license's year-type classification, which is also based on unimpaired flow at Smartsville, but focuses on the years with less than 50% of normal runoff.
+All of the years meeting this classification are grouped as Dry, Critical, or Extremely Critical under the Smartsville Index. - North Yuba Index.
+As described in YCWA's proposed Condition WR3, this index uses a combination of end-of-September New Bullards Bar Reservoir storage and forecasted and actual inflow to New Bullards Bar Reservoir to provide an index of water available for release from New Bullards Bar Reservoir for the water year.
 Due to the inclusion of the New Bullards Bar Reservoir storage component, the North Yuba Index is affected by Project operations; releases in one year will affect the end-of-September storage and consequently the following year's classification.

+Two indices are necessary because of New Bullards Bar Reservoir's water storage role; its index is related to the water supply available to YCWA that is not earmarked for other services, such as the Yuba Accord or flood control.
 Table 3.3.2-18 shows a comparison of occurrences of each North Yuba Index water-year type for YCWA's Proposed Project Alternative and No Action Alternative, along with a comparison to the Existing FERC license and Smartsville Index years corresponding to the North Yuba Index schedules.